bergmanlab/ngs_te_mapper2/README.md

 # Alternatively, you can install ngs_te_mapper2 hosted in pypi
 pip install ngs_te_mapper2
 ```
-The pip installation doesn't include software dependencies to run ngs_te_mapper2.
+- The pip installation doesn't include software dependencies to run ngs_te_mapper2.
 We recommend using following steps to install all the software dependencies using conda.
 ```
 git clone git@github.com:bergmanlab/ngs_te_mapper2.git
 cd ngs_te_mapper2
 conda env create -f envs/ngs_te_mapper2.yml
 ```

-## Running ngs_te_mapper2 on test dataset
+## Run ngs_te_mapper2 on test dataset
 - A test dataset is provided in the `test/` directory, you can test whether your ngs_te_mapper2 installation is successful by running ngs_te_mapper2 on this dataset, which should take less than one minute to finish on a single thread machine.
 ```
 conda activate ngs_te_mapper2
 cd test
 ngs_te_mapper2 -o test_output -f reads.fastq -r ref_1kb.fasta -l library.fasta
 ```
-NOTE: Sometimes activating conda environments does not work via conda activate myenv when run through a script submitted to a queueing system, this can be fixed by activating the environment in the script as shown below
+- NOTE: Sometimes activating conda environments does not work via conda activate myenv when run through a script submitted to a queueing system, this can be fixed by activating the environment in the script as shown below
 ```
 CONDA_BASE=$(conda info --base)
 source ${CONDA_BASE}/etc/profile.d/conda.sh